mostafaHossamEldin/FromWordsToWorlds/README.md

 ## Usage
 #### Opening Main file:
-* Through the asset manager go to Assets -> SceneGeneration
+* Through the asset manager go to Assets -> Scripts
 * Open SceneCreator.cs using any IDE

 #### Setting the inputs for the LLM: